 Carrie flinched.
 “What?
 No. Where the hell did that come from?”

-“Nowhere, I’m simply making a point.
-There’s also the fact that you have your own supporters around the school – primarily in athletic circles – and while they’d probably drift to Julie in time, for now they’re still with you.
+“Nowhere, I’m simply making my point.
+There’s also the fact that you have your own supporters around the school – primarily in athletic circles – and while they’d probably drift to Julie in time, for now, they’re still with you.
 Meaning they’re a potential asset to me.
 Now, can you honestly say you have no interest whatsoever in getting back at Julie?”

 Corry smiled.
 “After making me look like the villain in breaking you two up, Julie has to know I’m gunning for her now, even more so than before.
 She’s going to be on her guard, using every possible resource to try and head me off at the pass,” Corry explained.
 His smile became another grimace.
 “So, we wait.
 My next move will be dictated by her response.”

-“Yes.
-Much like approaching you, she’ll never expect it.”
+“Yeah.
+Much like my approaching you, she’ll never expect it.”
 Corry turned away.
 “I’ll be in touch.”

 “Are you sure you know what you’re doing?”

 “Hurry up Carrie, you’ll be late for detention,” was Corry’s only reply as he walked off down the hall.